pollination/pollination-docs/legal/privacy_policy.md

 * The right to withdraw consent, where processing is based on your consent
 * The right to receive your collected Personal Data in a structured, commonly used, and machine-readable format to facilitate its transfer to another company, where technically feasible

-To exercise these rights, please send an email to [support@pollination.cloud](mailto:support@pollination.cloud) and follow the instructions provided.
+To exercise these rights, please send an email to [support@pollination.solutions](mailto:support@pollination.solutions) and follow the instructions provided.
 To verify your identity for security, we may request extra information before addressing your data-related request.

 We aim to promptly respond to requests in compliance with legal requirements.
 Please note that we may retain certain data as necessary for legal obligations or for establishing, exercising, or defending legal claims.